sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    ```

 ### Task 5: Enable password protection in Azure

+In this task, you will configure password protection settings in Microsoft Entra ID via the Azure portal.
+You will enable password protection for Windows Server Active Directory, enforce custom banned password lists, and set the mode to "Audit."
+This feature helps ensure that weak or commonly used passwords are prevented within your organization's environment.

 1. On **SEA-ADM1**, switch to the Microsoft Edge window displaying the Azure portal, go back to the **Microsoft Entra ID** page, and then, on the **Microsoft Entra ID** page, under **Manage** section, select **Security**.